platformatic/platformatic/docs/guides/api-versioning.md

 ### Generating the mapper plugin with OpenAI

 Platformatic supports generating the mapper plugin automatically using the OpenAI.
-Before doing make sure that you have a platformatic user API key.
-If not you can generate it by running the following command:
+Before doing so, make sure you have a platformatic user API key.
+If not, you can generate it by running the following command:

 ```bash
 npx platformatic@latest login